Kimserey/BlogArchive/20180120_dotnet_core.md

 ## 4. How to choose

-For libraries there is then 3 choices,
+For libraries there are 3 choices:

 - DotNet Framework libraries,
 - DotNet Standard libraries,